-The global financial crisis was the catalyst for a myriad of changes in the regulatory environment of derivatives.
-From Hedgebook’s perspective it is the changes that relate to the fair value of financial instruments that is particularly of interest.
-Although banks have been reporting CVA and DVA for a number of years, it is only over the last couple of years that we have seen greater numbers of end users/companies doing so.
+The global financial crisis was over a decade ago.
+It was the catalyst for a myriad of changes in the regulatory environment of derivatives.
+For Hedgebook it was the focus on CVA and DVA, plus FVA and the impact to the fair value of financial instruments, that was relevant.
+Although banks had been reporting CVA and DVA for a number of years, greater focus was given to how corporates were (or more accurately, weren’t) reporting it.

 IFRS 13 requires fair value to include the impact of credit, however, 10 years on and we are still waiting for it to be enforced in a meaningful way.
 Auditors remain inconsistent with the requirement for a credit calculation to be carried out, often citing immateriality as the reason to not do it.

 For a mid-sized importer/exporter using short-dated FX forward contracts for hedging, then immateriality is probably fair enough.
 Not so much for organisations hedging out longer (beyond six months) and using more complex, option based hedging products.

 How do you determine the impact as immaterial if you don’t first of all calculate the value?
 We are surprised that we do not see more of our user base asked to report CVA/DVA, as many are hedging longer term and using options.

 Alongside CVA and DVA within the family of derivative valuation adjustments sits FVA (Funding Valuation Adjustments).
 FVA is an adjustment to the risk-free valuation of financial instruments and reflects the bank’s funding and liquidity cost of a trade.